dolthub/data-analysis/data-bounties/README.md

 * excessive arguing
 * disguising another person's work or identity as one's own

 and in general, anything else that passes the common-sense test.
 Ask yourself if it's worth the risk.
-And if you have to ask, the answer is probably "no."
+And if you have to ask, the answer is probably "no." We reserve the right to choose who we work with, for any reason.

 Apart from @spacelove, no other DoltHub team members are involved in or influence the data bounties.
 They are engineering, fundraising, and handling paid customer services.
 It's an abuse of the DM system (and a general waste of time) to vent about data bounties to any of them.
 Do not do this.